 - Hey, you know what?
 There’s more to do in Amsterdam than drinking and smoking.
 This city is packed with culture – go out and get drunk on that instead.
 There are museums galore, beautiful cafes (NOT coffee shops), and a whole load of other stuff to keep you entertained that isn’t naked ladies in windows.

-- PACK LIGHT.
+- Learn to PACK LIGHT.
 Having to lug around a huge bag or whatever is NOT fun.

 - Keep in touch with friends and fam back home.
 It’s a good way to keep yourself grounded and stop you from feeling the solo travelling blues.
 Plus, it’s always better that somebody knows where you are and what you’re up to rather than nobody knowing at all.

 Despite the petty theft and stuff that CAN happen, Amsterdam is safe.
-As we said earlier, it is LITERALLY one of the safest cities in Europe.
+As I said earlier, it is LITERALLY one of the safest cities in Europe.